Internship Abroad: Blog

 On Friday, my last day, all the interns at the McLean office had their final feedback meetings.
 It was interesting for me to see that US interns all hope to get job offers at the end of their programs.
 All my friends ended up getting one so they were excited and happy.
 In Germany, students do several internships to get experience in different areas before deciding what to do after they finish their studies.
 I prefer the idea of learning as much as possible rather than hoping to get a job offer.
 After the interviews were over and we were done with all the organizational work we went out to have lunch near the office.
 We talked for a while before everyone had to go and move out of their temporary apartments.
 As I will be back in the US soon, I am sure I will see them again.
 Saying bye (or rather see you later) was not as sad as I imagined it to be.

-After returning to the apartment, going to the gym one more time, doing the laundry, eating all my leftover food, packing my bags, being forced out by a false fire alarm, taking a taxi to the airport and flying to Germany, I was finally back in Düsseldorf where the GIP began.
-I saw Michael and Markus again – the other 2 German GIP interns – and we went out for dinner at Vapiano to talk about our experiences abroad.
+After returning to the apartment, going to the gym one more time, doing the laundry, eating all my leftover food, packing my bags, being forced out by a false fire alarm, taking a taxi to the airport and flying to Germany, I was finally back in Düsseldorf where my journey began.
+I saw Michael and Markus again – the other 2 German interns – and we went out for dinner at Vapiano to talk about our experiences abroad.
 Their experiences were very different to mine because in Brazil there were no local interns but a lot of internationals.
 It was good to hear that everyone had a great time!
-The official end of the GIP was the debriefing workshop on Monday where we met our German GIP coordinators and also the Global Project Challenge team in the Düsseldorf office.
+The official end of the internship was a debriefing workshop on Monday where we met our German coordinators and also the Global Project Challenge team in the Düsseldorf office.
 We talked about our individual projects and experiences and gave feedback for future participants before going out for lunch together.
-Then it was time to close the GIP chapter and go our separate ways.
+Then it was time to close the the chapter abroad and go our separate ways.

 I am very grateful that Deloitte offered us this opportunity to go abroad and gain international working experience while building a global network of friends.
 I had a great time in the US and will really miss McLean and all the people I met.
 I am sure we will meet again someday somewhere.
 Until then, I wish everyone the best.
 See you later!